 This topic explains how to switch database encryption keys from Oracle-managed to customer-managed keys, and how to rotate a customer managed key.

-- To ensure that your database uses the most current version of the Vault encryption key, rotate the key from the database's Details page on the Oracle Cloud Infrastructure Console.
-Do not use the Vault service to perform this operation.
+- To ensure that your database uses the most current version of the Vault encryption key, rotate the key from the Database Details page on the Console.
+Do not use the Vault service's Console to perform this operation.

 - You can rotate Vault encryption keys only on databases that are configured with customer-managed keys.

-- Customer-managed keys are supported in virtual machine DB systems for databases using Oracle 19.13 or later.
+- Customer-managed keys are supported in DB systems that use Oracle Database 19.13 or later.

 - Open the navigation menu.
 Select Oracle Database, then select Oracle Base Database.

-- Choose your Compartment.
+- Select your Compartment.
 A list of DB systems is displayed.

 - In the list of DB systems, click the name of the DB system with the database you want to administer.